MouseSavers.com - Great deals on all things Disney!

 You'll get a good deal just by purchasing through the regular Undercover Tourist website.
 However, if you have some time before your trip, you can save a few more dollars.
 Sign up for the FREE MouseSavers Newsletter and the Hot Deals emails in order to access even better ticket deals from Undercover Tourist.
 The newsletter contains a private link that offers access to deeper discounts on Undercover Tourist tickets than those available to the general public.

 If you have lots of time, be aware that Undercover Tourist almost always puts two or three specific Disney World tickets on sale each month and announces this in a Hot Deals email around the end of the month.
-If the tickets that are on sale aren't the ones you want, wait and check the next month.
-I would recommend that you wait and watch for a deal on the tickets you want until they go on sale, or until the end of July.
-If the specific tickets you want don't go on sale, go ahead and buy at the end of July through the private newsletter link, because ticket prices usually go up at the beginning of August.
+If the tickets that are on sale aren’t the ones you want, wait and check the next month.
+We recommend that you wait and watch for a deal on the tickets you want until they go on sale, or until about 9 months after the most recent ticket price increase.
+If the specific tickets you want don’t go on sale, go ahead and buy at the end of that month through the private newsletter link, because ticket prices tend to go up about every 10-12 months.

 How can I find out if old tickets are still valid or still have days left on them?

-Magic Your Way tickets (issued January 2, 2005 and later) are only good for 14 days after their first use unless you purchased the "No Expiration" option for the tickets.
+Magic Your Way tickets (issued January 2, 2005 through October 15, 2018) are only good for 14 days after their first use unless you purchased the “No Expiration” option for the tickets.
+Most tickets issued by Disney on or after February 12, 2017 must have their first use by December 31 of the year after they were purchased.
+If they are unused by that date, they expire, but can be traded in for a credit toward new tickets.

 Unused theme park admissions and "plus" features on the old Park Hopper tickets issued prior to January 2, 2005 never expire.